keploy/community-blog/clrrh512x000609jvdl5p0it3.md

 1. NUnit has a lot of assertion methods that make it easy to implement the test cases

-2. It supports parallel execution as well,you can enable parallel execution in NUnit by either specifying the --workers option in the console or setting it in the NUnit test runner configuration.
+2. It supports parallel execution as well, you can enable parallel execution in NUnit by either specifying the --workers option in the console or setting it in the NUnit test runner configuration.

 **Disadvantages:**